tech-med/medlearnity.com/src/content/wpPages/exams/comlex/level-2-ce-and-pe/index.md

 ---
 title: 'COMLEX Level 2-CE and PE Tutoring'
 pubDate: 2020-05-01
 description: "A strong score on COMLEX Level 2CE bolsters your residency application, especially if your COMLEX Level 1 score wasn't ideal.
-Even if you did do well on Le"
+Even if you did do well on Le."
 ---

 ## A strong score on COMLEX Level 2-CE bolsters your residency application, especially if your COMLEX Level 1 score wasn't ideal.
 Even if you did do well on Level 1, a strong performance on Level 2-CE demonstrates consistency and clinical excellence.